-In 2013, an estimated 232,340 new cases of invasive breast cancer were expected to be diagnosed among US women, as well as an estimated 64,640 additional cases of in situ breast cancer.
+In 2015, an estimated 231,840 new cases of invasive breast cancer will be diagnosed among US women, as well as an estimated 60,290 additional cases of in situ breast cancer.

-That year, approximately 39,620 US women were expected to die from breast cancer.
+That year, approximately 40,290 US women are expected to die from breast cancer.
 Only lung cancer accounts for more cancer deaths in women.

 Cancer statistics such as these are presented in this updated edition of the American Cancer Society’s Breast Cancer Facts and Figures.
 This publication provides updated cancer research facts about breast cancer, including incidence, mortality, and survival trends for breast cancer, as well as information on early detection, treatment, and factors that influence risk and survival.

 Please note that any reproduction or re-use should credit the appropriate American Cancer Society Breast Cancer Facts & Figures publication and include a statement of copyright and identify the data source used.

 These Breast Cancer Facts & Figures publications are available for free download as full-text PDF files.